Yellowstone National Park

 What State is Yellowstone in?

 This seems to be a common question among those just starting to become interested in visiting national parks.
-Yellowstone National Park is in fact located within two states: Wyoming and Montana.
-The majority of the park is in the top-left corner of Wyoming, with only the small northern and western boundary strips of the park located in Montana.
+Yellowstone National Park is, in fact, located within parts of three states: Wyoming, Montana and Idaho.
+The majority of the park is in the top-left corner of Wyoming (96%), with only the small northern and western boundary strips of the park located in Montana (3%) and Idaho (1%).

 How do you get to Yellowstone?